UnionInternationalCheminsdeFer/OSDM/spec/processes.md

 ![Creating a Booking Based on Offers](../images/processes/seq-creating-a-booking-based-on-offers.png)

 Once the offer has been selected, the API consumer can proceed to the booking of that offer.
+Along with the offer, optional or mandatory reservations or ancillaries can be booked as well.
+The optional offer parts can be identified easily in the offers as they will always be linked with an admission product (in `admission.reservations` or `admission.ancillaries`).
+The link contains the relationType property, which indicates whether the pointed reservation or ancillary is included (in which case it is not needed to explicitly add it in the booking request), mandatory (the reservation or ancillary must be added in the booking request) or optional (the reservation or ancillary can be added in the booking request.
-Along with the offer, optional or mandatory reservations, or ancillaries could be booked as well. those optional offer parts can be identified easily in the offers as they will always be linked with an admission product (in admission.reservations or admission.ancillaries).
-The link contains the relationType property, which indicates whether the pointed reservation is included (in which case it is not needed to explicitly add it in the booking request) , mandatory (the reservation must be added in the booking request) or optional (the reservation can be added in the booking request.
-Ancillaries are never mandatory (only included or optional).

 Adding optional or mandatory elements is simply done by adding the respective offer part in the booking request (cf YAML specifications) `POST /bookings`.

 It is also possible to book several offers in one operation to the same booking.
 This is especially relevant to support return trips, where in most